Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Play.
 How does the child like to play?
 For example, does he or she play “make believe”?
 Does the child interact with others during playtime?

 Limit juice and sports drinks.
-These have a lot of sugar, which leads to unhealthy weight gain and tooth decay.
+These drinks have a lot of sugar.
+This leads to unhealthy weight gain and tooth decay.
 Water and low-fat or nonfat milk are best for your child.
-Limit juice to a small glass of 100% juice each day.
+Limit juice to a small glass of 100% juice no more than once a day.

 Don’t serve soda.
 It’s healthiest not to let your child have soda.
 If you do allow soda, save it for very special occasions.